 The point to learn here is that it is often better to test larger number of core algorithms instead of hurrying into fine-tuning of the best algorithm found in a quick comparison.
 Plausible arguments don't count.
 Only test results count.
 It's hard science.

 The higher ranking players might have tried many more algorithms than I did, but they included only the most powerful ones in their submission.
-That could explain the relative simplicity of their solutions although pure chance is still an option.
+That could explain the relative simplicity of their solutions although pure chance is still a possibility.

 There are several little tricks that help too.
 Other players executed the whole algorithm several times (as opposed to re-running individual steps).
 One should ideally use different algorithm in every run.